UnGitLambda/PAFtoAF/README.md

 PAFtoAFGUI also requires the libraries : matplotlib, tkinter, networkx, TkinterDnD2, datetime.
 Make sure to keep both files in the same directory or the GUI might not work.

+#### PAFtoAFcheckup

+To make sure every python library is installed (and accessible) and that python's version is up to date
+please run the PAFtoAFcheckup.py file that will inform you of every missing module.

 ## How to use it

 ### Command Line